Definitions and Dimensions of Liveness

 Live programming systems give the programmer immediate feedback on the output of a program as it is being edited.

 Furthermore, there are cases in which it isn’t even clear whether a program is being edited as it runs.
 For instance, when a spreadsheet cell is edited, the cell and all downstream cells re-run to show the consequences of the change.
-If the spreadsheet is viewed as a single program, this is Definition-1 liveness.
+If the spreadsheet is viewed as a single program, this is Running-Definition liveness.
 If the cells are viewed as separate programs, this is not.
 Similar questions arise during use of REPLs or computational notebooks.
-In contrast, Definition-2 liveness in all these cases is clear and present.
+In contrast, Feedback-Definition liveness in all these cases is clear and present.

 Finally, I want to offer a third definition, which, though it is not found explicitly in the literature, is implicitly present in some discussions of liveness and which I would like to carefully distinguish from the above definitions:

-Definition 3: Live programming is programming that occurs close to direct use.
+The Use Definition: Live programming is programming that occurs close to direct use.

 Like the first two definitions, this definition is about making the typically abstract activity of programming closer to something more real.
 The first two definitions relate programming to the reality of execution, but this may still be the sort of test-case execution done by software engineers.
-Definition 3 brings in a different kind of reality, identifying situations when programming is a means to direct action motivated by immediate need.
+The Use Definition brings in a different kind of reality, identifying situations when programming is a means to direct action motivated by immediate need.

 To exhibit ways that these three definitions can overlap or miss one another, here is an assortment of programming situations together with my (rough) best guesses as to how well they satisfy our three definitions of liveness:

-Hot Module Replacement in webdev--
+Hot Module Replacement []--

 Shell scripting--